RTopolowski/pytinerary/README.md

 ## Requirements

-The only requirement as of now is to use a supported version of Python, which at present is 3.10 and above.
+The only requirement as of now is to use a supported version of Python, which at present is 3.10 and above. **3.9 and below are not supported** and will return a TypeError due to the way in which type definitions are handled.

 ## Example